vib2810/WinFormsAutoUpdate/README.md

 In the clickonce installer
 Follow the following steps:
 1. If your project isn't on github, create a repository and push your code there.
-It can be either public or private
+It has to be public.
 2. On your computer, create a folder called 'published' in the root of your repository.
 Make sure this folder is not ignored in the .gitignore
 3. Create a file called .gitattributes in this /published folder.
 Add the following contents
 ```